hrishikesh-k/Blogfolio/content/about.md

 But, this skillset got a further boost when I decided to formally learn some of these applications from MAAC in 2018.
 Well, the course just gave me insights and introduction to some of the applications, but, it definitely gave me insights on how stuff works.
 Now, I manage it myself.
 I have gained enough confidence to navigate my way through various applications.

+### Switch to Senior Support Engineer

+I've explained a big chunk of this in [one of my blog posts](rel:/blog/netlify-community-pilot/).
+But yeah, there was still a good switch from Pilot to Support Engineer.
+I was already a fan of the company and once I got to know there's an opening, I just could not miss the oppurtunity.
+I knew I had to take it.
+Long story short, after a series of interviews and tests I finally made it!
+This was still a sweet unexpected turn of events and thus, you may notice that a lot of my website talks about animation graphics, etc. and very little about programming and JAMStack.

 ### My favourite applications

 I have tried quite a few applications in various fields and developed my favourites and preferences over time: